 The Chevy Impala is one of General Motors' most famous and recognizable vehicles, thanks to its widespread appeal.
 There's an Impala / Full Size Chevy model for almost everyone, from wagons and sedans with room for the whole family to two-door Super Sport models with exhilarating performance and handling.
-If you're not already an expert on the Impala, you might not know all the design cues that separate one model year from the next, so we've created a simple 1958-64 Impala identification guide that shows the front, rear, and side profile of each year.
+If you're not already an expert on the Impala, you might not know all the design cues and changes that separate one model year from the next, so we've created a simple 1958-64 Impala identification guide that shows the front, rear, and side profile of each year.
 With this guide, you should have a much easier time spotting Impalas in the wild!

 Impala Identification Guide